 How to Sprout Lentils

-2) After soaking the lentils for 8 - 12 hours, drain them and rinse.
+Step 2: After soaking the lentils for 8–12 hours, drain and rinse them.

-3) Repeat rinsing twice a day until the sprouts are ready.
-They will begin to develop shoots after a day or so, and will be ready within about 3 days.
-How fast they develop will depend on how warm they are - the warmer it is, the faster they will develop.
+Step 3: Repeat rinsing twice a day until the sprouts are ready.
+They will begin to develop shoots after a day or so, and they will be ready within about three days.
+How fast they develop will depend on how warm they are—the warmer it is, the faster they will develop.
 For this reason, it's best to keep them somewhere warm.

 When sprouting lentils, you don't need to place them in the dark, but do keep them out of the sun.
 The lentils need to be moist but not waterlogged.